The Early-Experience Agent Becomes the Apprentice

 The early-experience agent becomes the apprentice when its own attempts start shaping its future competence.
 That is powerful because it reduces dependence on scarce expert demonstrations.
 It is dangerous if institutions forget that apprenticeship is always situated.
 The quality of the shop, tools, records, examples, feedback, and permitted mistakes determines what the apprentice becomes.

-No consciousness, divinity, or general intelligence claim is needed.
+No consciousness claim, divinity claim, or claim of broad machine capability is needed.
 The governance problem is more ordinary and more immediate: a system can learn habits from the environment it is allowed to touch.
 If the environment is a benchmark, the habit may be benchmark-shaped.
 If it is an office, the habit may be office-shaped.
 If it is the open web, the habit may be shaped by whatever the web exposes, rewards, hides, or poisons.

 The agent's childhood is an infrastructure question.
 Before celebrating agents that learn from experience, ask who built the environment, who owns the traces, which mistakes are allowed, which people appear inside the state, which corrections count, and whether the learned behavior can be audited after it leaves the workbench.